 *For more reasons to attend CSULB, click here.

-- Prospective applicants are invited to attend one of our monthly informational meetings to speak with students of the program.
+Prospective applicants are invited to attend one of our informational meetings to speak with students of the program.
 These meetings are held at Starbucks on Bellflower Blvd, just South of Spring St. (2890 Bellflower Blvd., Long Beach).
-Remaining meeting dates for the 2013-2014 school year are as follows:
+Our last meeting for the 2013-2014 school year is May 16th, 2014 from 4:00-5:00 PM.

 - For more information about the field of School Psychology, please go to http://www.nasponline.org/index.aspx